djones-home/ccfoo/README.md

 NPM is really interesting.
 I think it could do all the above  with it's features.

-To exercise the commander cli code, I use bash and "ccfoo config" commands:
+To exercise the commander cli code, I will make the following bash function, which use  "ccfoo config" commands, and borrow settings from the azure-cli config.
+Assuming you have been working with the "az" command, it will have created the .azure folder and content.

 ````bash
 setupConfig() {